KangaRoo1372/webliero/WeblieroZ/Readme.md

 23) Big Bang Attack - launches a ki blast which flies very fast and proceeds to detonate in a massive explosion.

-24) Senzu Bean - when eaten, the consumer's energy and physical health are restored to their fullest level.
+24) Senzu Bean - when eaten, the consumer's energy and physical health is restored (in this mod it is used to restore hp points).

 25) Kakusan Kikoho -  an energy sphere fired up which blast into the air and splits into smaller ki spheres that falls down the ground.